YourFurryDeveloper/McTech-Ninja-Timing-System/README.md

 * /config (The page you just used to configure the system.)
 * /timer (Open this on another device if you want, this is the actual timer display, like the ones that hang from the rigs at Worlds.)
 * /buzzer (I highly reccomend opening this on a second phone and setting it where the finish will be.
 It is literally just a big red buzzer button.)
+* /overlay (This page is for if you are streaming and want a stream overlay.
+It shows the timer, the competitor's name and division.
+You can chroma key it out in software like OBS.)

 On the /controller page, you will see 6 buttons.
 * Fail